GauravDhamankar/calculator1/README.md

 # calculator1
-A calculator website that can perform a arithmetic operations
+A calculator website that can perform a arithmetic operations.